-Find The Surface Area of a Roof Accurately in 4 Easy Steps
+Calculate the Surface Area of a Roof Accurately in 4 (Easy) Steps

 Table of Contents

 - Find the Area of a Roof: Short Version

 - Find the Area of a Roof: Long Version

 - Notes on Calculating the Area of a Roof

 Find the Area of a Roof: Short Version

 - Determine the square footage of the area covered by your roof.